 6. Roll a long rectangular sheet, about 10 cm wide, and place small spoonfuls (about 2 cm in diameter) of the filling at even intervals along one side of the rectangle.

 7. Lightly wet the pasta around each bit of filling with a pastry brush, then fold the pasta over, sealing between the filling and on the edges, and cut with a knife or pasta cutter into even squares.
+(Or, if you prefer, you can fold the squares over to make a triangle and then pinch the edges together – both are authentic shapes for tortelli alla mantovana!)
 Let rest on a lightly floured surface until ready to cook.

 9. In the meantime, melt the butter in a large skillet, add a bit of the pasta water and a few fresh sage leaves (optional) to make a classic “Alfredo” sauce, and add the ravioli.
 Sprinkle with grana padano and serve!